swaits/vivaldi-nc/README.md

 ## Getting Help or Contributing

-To get help or discuss this crate, please use [`vivaldi-nc-discuss@`](https://lists.sr.ht/~swaits/vivaldi-nc-discuss).
+To get help or discuss this crate, [submit a ticket](https://todo.sr.ht/~swaits/vivaldi-nc) or post on [`vivaldi-nc-discuss@`](https://lists.sr.ht/~swaits/vivaldi-nc-discuss).

 Discussion related to development or patch submissions should go to